achmadfauzanhusain/supplyChainFarm-smartcontract/README.md

-# SupplyChainNFT — Technical Documentation (Audit-Oriented)
+# SupplyChainNFT — Technical Documentation

 SupplyChainNFT is an ERC-721 smart contract designed to represent real-world supply chain products as NFTs.
 This document focuses on **technical architecture, access control, state transitions, and security considerations** to support auditing and formal review.